 Two weeks ago, a Google Pixel 3 user made a Reddit post detailing a potentially critical bug that prevented him from making a 911 call.
 Now, Google confirmed that they were able to reproduce the issue on “a small number of devices,” implying that the problem is more widespread than initially thought.

 Google’s investigation revealed that the issue only manifests if users install Microsoft Teams on devices running Android 10 and above.
 Also, the issue seemingly occurs when users have installed Microsoft Teams but have chosen not to log in.
-The company blamed the issue on an “unintended interaction between the Microsoft Teams app and the underlying Android operating system” while adding that they are working with Microsoft to issue a fix.
+The company blamed the issue on an “unintended interaction between the

 The Reddit user first noticed the issue when he attempted to dial 911 after his grandmother appeared to be having a stroke.
 Instead of connecting the call, the emergency call menu froze and stopped reacting to his touch inputs.
 The phone also sent him a notification stating that it had shared his location with emergency services.